PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 II.
 Baseline Handshapes
 ===================

 This section provides an overall list of all the baseline handshapes.
 If relevant, a baseline handshape may have one or more bullet points describing handshapes derived from that base which may require special notes in addition to the overal descrpitions in section (III) :ref:`derived_handshapes`.
-For images of all base handshapes see :ref:`handshape_images`
+For images of all base handshapes see :ref:`handshape_images`.

 A